- Cancer Information

 - Financial matters

 You may be eligible for financial assistance after an immediate family member has died.
-The Department of Human Services provides a number of payments and services to the spouse, partner or children.
+Centrelink provides a number of payments and services to the spouse, partner or children.
 Check to see if you’re eligible for a bereavement allowance or payment, double orphan pension, widow allowance or pension bonus bereavement payment at servicesaustralia.gov.au.

-For more on this, see our downloadable legal and financial fact sheets about what happens to the superannuation, income, assets or unpaid debts of someone who has died.
+See our downloadable legal and financial fact sheets about what happens to the superannuation, income, assets or unpaid debts when someone dies.

 View the Cancer Council NSW editorial policy.